alfabeta11/alfabeta11/README.md

 - 👋 Hi, I’m @alfabeta11
-- 👀 I’m interested in Web development and just started my journey at 21.
+- 👀 I’m interested in programming in general and frontend development specialy.
-- 🌱 I’m currently learning the basics of html, css, javascript...
+- 🌱 I’m currently at a good level in frontend development;
+- 🏋️‍♀️ I'm more confortable with Javascript but if needed learning is always fun for me.
-- 💞️ I’m looking for people to work with and improve my web development skills.
+- 💞️ I’m looking for people to work with and improve my programming skills.
 - 📫 How to reach me, you can send me a mail at: alfafrontenddev@gmail.com.

 <!---